Our manifesto

 compassion, understanding and safety.

-We are a celebration based in nature, growth
+We are a celebration based in nature, growth and community.

 We will listen to the community's needs.